Skip to content

 The script will request access to complete these configuration changes via graph, and to create the application required.
 Please ensure Consent on behalf of your organisation is selected.

-The script will create a managed identity, and the related Blob storage area to store these details.
+A Managed Identity will be created, along with the related Blob storage area to store these details.
 The script output will detail the steps performed.

 Login to the Signature 365 portal, and enable the Entra ID connector from Integrations -> Entra ID connector.